 Several of the larger developing countries have initiated large-scale renewable energy programmes in an effort to harness the potential of alternative sources of energy.
-Apart from China and India, both of which targeted renewable energy use to supply at least 10 per cent of their total demand by 2010, other countries, including Brazil, Croatia, Egypt, Jordan, Mexico, Morocco, the Philippines, South Africa, Thailand and Tunisia, and have RETs programmes (Siegel, 2006).
+Apart from China and India, both of which targeted renewable energy use to supply at least 10 per cent of their total demand by 2010, other countries, including Brazil, Croatia, Egypt, Jordan, Mexico, d.
+Attainment of grid parity and subsidy issues

+Morocco, the Philippines, South Africa, Thailand and Tunisia, and have RETs programmes (Siegel, 2006).